codingwithahmad/weblog/README.md

 - [x] Change ArticlesList view in account app to showing all articles just for superusers
 - [x] Create ArticlesCreate view in account app and articles_create_update.html for its template
 - [x] Beautify ArticlesCreate view by install and use django-crispy-forms
+- [x] Add User model at account/models and customiz that for useing User model in project
+- [x] Delete database and migrate again for useing custom User model